Ayesha-da/pneumonia_detection_analysis/README.md

 ![ERD for US](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/Presentation_ERD/ERDiagram.PNG)

-we uploaded this data on AWS RDS using pgAdmin dataengine.
+we uploaded this data on AWS RDS using pgAdmin data engine.
 To create the database we used the [sql query](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/Presentation_ERD/presentation_createTable.sql)

-This data was then used in tableu for analysis
+This data was then used in Tableau for analysis

 * [Deaths_by_age_group](https://public.tableau.com/app/profile/matthew.breitner/viz/PneumoniaDeathsbyAgeGroup/DeathsbyAgeGroup)